Bodies from crashed AirAsia plane arrive in Indonesian city

 HUNT FOR "BLACK BOX"

-Hernanto, of the search and rescue agency in Surabaya, said rescuers believed they had found the plane on the sea bed with a sonar scan in water 30-50 metres (100-165 feet) deep.
+Hernanto, of the search and rescue agency in Surabaya, said rescuers believed they had found the plane on the sea bed with a sonar scan in water 30-50 meters (100-165 feet) deep.

 The black box flight data and cockpit voice recorder have yet to be found.